GaikwadPratik/CS570AlgoDS/ClassAssignment/Typescript/HuffmanCoding/HuffmanCoding/README.md

 ﻿# HuffmanCoding

-Write a program that takes any input text and produces both a frequency table and the corresponding Huffman code.
+Write a program that takes any input text and produces both a frequency table and the corresponding Huffman code.<br>
 1. Take approximately 360 words from any English document as your input text.
 Ignore all blanks, all punctuation marks, all special symbols.
 Create an input file with this input text.
 2. Construct the frequency table according to the input text read from the file, in the form:
 3. <b>The Frequency's MUST be listed, in order, from largest (at the top) to smallest (at the bottom).</b>